Navigating the legal tech landscape under a Trump administration: Growth meets uncertainty

 Trump’s administration is expected to adopt a lighter regulatory approach towards AI and other emerging technologies, potentially fostering innovation by reducing compliance burdens.
 Trump’s tax policies, particularly the extension of 2017’s corporate tax cuts, are also likely to provide tech companies with a windfall that could translate into increased profitability and strategic investments.

 On the plus side, a less interventionist approach from Trump’s administration could stimulate overall business growth.
 Jenifer Swallow, former director of Lawtech UK, and a strategic adviser and former general counsel, told Legal IT Insider that it was too early to know anything for sure but said: “He will be all in on growth, so we’ll see more business deals overall and a less interventionist regulatory strategy.
 There’s a reason why Silicon Valley mostly supported him.
-They want to be left alone to get on with business, which they will now do.”
+They want to be left alone to get on with business, which they will now do, with a range of ramifications.”

 Less regulatory constraints and oversight of AI may mean that tech giants may find new freedom to innovate.
 Mike Haven, head of global legal operations at Intel told us: “I suspect we will see a favorable regulatory climate, at least for some categories, such as crypto, autonomous vehicles, and AI, and the FTC [Federal Trade Commission] may start to back off antitrust claims against tech companies.”
 He adds: “Less regulatory and tax pressure may allow more space to invest in R&D and accelerate innovation.
 It’s going to be interesting.”